Morningstar88/FutureIndustries/README.md

 These innovations are great steps towards making Khmer script more accessible to everyone.
 Do you think these methods would be helpful for someone learning to read Khmer?

+Actually, some Khmer scholars do have mixed feelings about segmentation.
+They argue that it might oversimplify the language and compromise its traditional structure.
+Khmer script is naturally written without spaces between words, and introducing segmentation could be seen as altering the authenticity of the language.

+However, many educators and linguists recognize the practical benefits of segmentation, especially for early readers and those with low literacy.
+The goal is to strike a balance between preserving the integrity of the language and making it accessible to a broader audience.

+It's a nuanced topic, but the overarching aim is to enhance literacy while respecting the rich linguistic heritage of Khmer.

 # CONTENTS

 Farming